madskristensen/DeveloperNews/README.md

 ![Context menu](art/context-menu.png)

 ## Settings
 Decide if you want the news to open inside Visual Studio or in your default browser.
-And
+And select the news feeds that are relevant to you.

 ![Settings](art/settings.png)